Oxy949/foundryvtt-more-time-to-read/README.md

 # Foundry VTT 13 More Time To Read

-The module increases how long chat popup cards (the notifications tray that appears when the chat sidebar is collapsed) stay visible, and optionally extends the small dot indicator time.
+The module changes how long chat popup cards (the notifications tray that appears when the chat sidebar is collapsed) stay visible, and optionally extends the small dot indicator time.

 ## How to install